Special Education Remote Learning Information/Contacts/Resources/LinksJune 17, 2021

 EXTENSION OF SERVICES FOR STUDENTS age 21+

-- Board of Regents and NYSED “strongly encouraging schools and school districts to allow those students who will age out of school the opportunity – for this year only – to return for summer school and, if necessary, attend school in the 2020-21 year, in order to complete their education and earn a diploma.”
-Read more here: http://www.nysed.gov/common/nysed/files/programs/coronavirus/nysed-covid-19-memo-over-age-students.pdf.
+- NYSED issued an April 13, 2021 memo encouraging schools and districts to allow those students who will age out of school the opportunity to return for summer school and, if necessary, attend school in the 2021-2022 school year, in order to complete their education and earn a diploma.

 FAMILY WELCOME CENTERS